Skip to content

 Regulators of immigration advice

-- General Legal Council (Jamaica) (GLC) — Regulates attorneys-at-law in Jamaica.
-There is no dedicated immigration-adviser regulator; work permits are handled separately by the Ministry of Labour and Social Security.
+• Ministry of Justice (Jamaica) (MOJ) — Official justice ministry source for Jamaica.
+The former General Legal Council site currently redirects to a non-resolving host; there is no dedicated immigration-adviser regulator, and work permits are handled separately by the Ministry of Labour and Social Security.

 Visa routes (7)